Skip to main content

 What may I write on my naturopath website?

-The German Medical Advertising Act (HWG) prohibits health promises and advertising exaggeration.
-Permitted is the factual presentation of your methods (acupuncture, homeopathy, phytotherapy, osteopathic-style techniques) with a note that scientific efficacy is unproven or contested where this applies.
-Testimonials are delicate - we advise how to use them safely (anonymisation, consent, note that it is an individual case).
+The German Medical Advertising Act (HWG) is an important framework for health-related communication.
+A factual presentation of methods (acupuncture, homeopathy, phytotherapy, osteopathic-style techniques) with cautious notes where scientific efficacy is unproven or contested is usually the better direction.
+Testimonials are delicate - we prepare them only with restraint; final review remains with the practice, chamber or specialist advisor.

 Can I name and describe therapies concretely?

 Yes, but factually.
 You describe the method ("In acupuncture, fine needles are placed at defined points"), the procedure and typical areas of application according to tradition or teaching.
 You do not promise healing.
-The distinction: description is allowed, health promise is forbidden.
-We formulate each page accordingly and document sources.
+We prepare method pages in a fact-oriented way with sources; professional and legal approval remains with the practice or specialist advisor.

 Must I point to risks and limits?